InfyniteHeap/GCL/README.md

 ### Introduction

-The Grid Craft Launcher, also called "GCL", is one of good alternatives of Minecraft official launcher.
+The **Grid Craft Launcher**, also called "GCL", is one of good alternatives of Minecraft official launcher.
 Thanks to Rust, it is fast and memory-safety!

 GCL is simple but powerful enough to match all what you required!
 Game download, mods installation and management, Microsoft OAuth2 authriozation...all of which are covered!